What is it?

 Medications for high blood pressure (Antihypertensive drugs)

-Lycium seems to decrease blood pressure.
-Taking lycium along with medications for high blood pressure might cause your blood pressure to go too low.
+Goji seems to decrease blood pressure.
+Taking goji along with medications for high blood pressure might cause your blood pressure to go too low.

 Some medications for high blood pressure include captopril (Capoten), enalapril (Vasotec), losartan (Cozaar), valsartan (Diovan), diltiazem (Cardizem), Amlodipine (Norvasc), hydrochlorothiazide (HydroDIURIL), furosemide (Lasix), and many others.